 We performed a comparison between Polarion ALM and Rally Software based on real PeerSpot user reviews.

-Find out in this report how the two Application Lifecycle Management (ALM) Suites solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It meets with everybody's needs without having to grab plugins."
+Find out in this report how the two Application Lifecycle Management (ALM) Suites solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."I am impressed with the solution’s stability."

 "The technical support is quite good."